K-Kuznetsov/Real-Estate-Data/README.md

 To use the project, first install NodeJS.

 Create PrivateData.json in the same folder as the other files.
-The content has to be as follows:
+The content has to be as follows (the API key needs to be requested from Google to calculate the route distance from work):

 {